Gaara95/website/arduino_basics_weather/10rain.md

-We want the weather we are going to build to be able to tell if it is raining or not, for that we will use a "rain sensor" this is basically a pad with metal traces on it, when water falls on it current flows through the metal traces.
+We want the weather station we are going to build to be able to tell if it is raining or not, for that we will use a "rain sensor" this is basically a pad with metal traces on it, when water falls on it current flows through the metal traces.

 The pad with the metal traces is connected to a board which is used to tune the sensitivity of the sensor and change whether it sends a *HIGH* or *LOW* when it